-Depending on the platform, a substrate-independent "multividual" (also called 'infomorph') would upload and download into a digital form or virtual body, that conforms to the environment.
+Depending on the platform, a substrate-independent "multividual" (also called a 'cyberhuman' or an 'infomorph') would upload and download into a digital form or virtual body, that conforms to the environment.
 So, for a biospheric environment, the person would use a biological or cybernetic body, for the Metaverse, the person would use one or multiple virtual avatars...

 ... to continue reading the story: